StoneT2000/Dimensions/README.md

 npm run build
 ```

-to build the entire library, including any frontend code.
+to build the entire library.

 ## Plans
 - Make it easier to create a `Design` (design a competition)